nubenetes/awesome-kubernetes/docs/terraform.md

 #### Terraform and managed AWS EKS
 * [learnk8s.io/terraform-eks 🌟](https://learnk8s.io/terraform-eks) Fully automated dev, test, prod environments with EKS, Terraform and the ALB Ingress Controller.
 * [github.com/maddevsio/aws-eks-base: Boilerplate for a basic AWS infrastructure with EKS cluster 🌟](https://github.com/maddevsio/aws-eks-base) This boilerplate contains the know-how of the Mad Devs team for the rapid deployment of a Kubernetes cluster, supporting services, and the underlying infrastructure in the Amazon cloud.

+#### AWSCC.
+Terraform AWS Cloud Control Provider
+* [awscc](https://registry.terraform.io/providers/hashicorp/awscc/latest) Lifecycle management of AWS resources powered by the AWS Cloud Control API.
+This provider is fully generated from the available CloudFormation resource definitions and is maintained internally by the HashiCorp AWS Provider team.
+* [hashicorp.com: Announcing Terraform AWS Cloud Control Provider Tech Preview](https://www.hashicorp.com/blog/announcing-terraform-aws-cloud-control-provider-tech-preview) This new provider for HashiCorp Terraform — built around the AWS Cloud Control API — is designed to bring new services to Terraform faster.

 ### Terraform and Azure
 - [learnk8s.io/terraform-aks 🌟](https://learnk8s.io/terraform-aks)